attila-bulenda/AirlineBookingSystem/README.md

 All other projects can be set to `None`.

+## 📊 Code Metrics Summary

+The solution was analyzed using Visual Studio's built-in Code Metrics tool across all projects and layers.

+🔧 Key Findings:

+    Maintainability Index is high across most modules:

+        ✅ Over 80 in critical services like e.g. Users.API

+        🟡 Slightly lower (around 60–75) in services like Flights.Core and the error handling components, likely due to higher complexity or coupling

+    Cyclomatic Complexity is moderate overall:

+        Most projects fall in the 10–30 range

+        The Flights.Core module showed the highest complexity (50), as expected for domain-heavy logic

+    Depth of Inheritance stays flat across the board:

+        Most components have a depth of 1–3, reflecting clean layering and low inheritance chains

+    Class Coupling varies:

+        Lower (1–4) in core and application layers

+        Higher (10–11) in infrastructure-heavy services like Notifications.API and Flights.Infrastructure

+    Lines of Code:

+        The largest modules are Users.API (~1,200 LOC) and Flights.API (~1,700 LOC), reflecting their broad responsibilities

+        Smaller, focused modules like Contracts, Core, and Application layers remain lightweight and modular

+🧠 Takeaway

+    The codebase demonstrates good modularity, reasonable complexity, and high maintainability across most services.
+Slightly more complexity in infrastructure-heavy modules is expected.

 ## 📌 Notes

 This project is a portfolio demonstration, not a production-ready system.
 It showcases advanced patterns and architecture in .NET-based distributed systems with a focus on clean design and messaging between microservices.